 - Red food coloring

-- Add in the egg yolk and vanilla essence beat until well combined.
+- Add in the egg yolk and vanilla extract into the creamed sugar and butter mixture and beat until well combined.

 - Add red food coloring.
 Start adding the color, a few drops at a time until you achieve the depth of color you want for your cookies.
 I use gel-based Americolor Crimson for my cookies for a deep maroon colored red velvet cookies.
 Generally, you would require lesser amount of coloring when using gel-based food colors as they are more concentrated as compared to water-based ones.

-- Next to go into the red velvet chocolate chip cookies is the flour and cocoa powder.
-You can sift them first so that they are well combined before adding into the creamed mixture.
+- Next to go into the red velvet chocolate chip cookies is the flour mixture (flour and cocoa powder).
+You can sift these dry ingredients first so that they are well combined before adding into the creamed mixture.
 Or you can also just mix them up with a hand whisk before adding to the butter and sugar mix.
 Either way, combining them before adding to the creamed mixture helps to ensure the cocoa powder in well distributed in the cookie dough.
 That will save you time from having to mix the cookie dough for a longer time to well distribute the cocoa powder in the dough.